 Concerning the storage of imaging data, both the SX420 and the S-1 write their files to SDXC cards.
 The S-1 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the SX420 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX420 IS and Kodak PixPro S-1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the S-1 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

-Both the SX420 and the S-1 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the S-1 does not have a direct predecessor.
+Both the SX420 and the S-1 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the S-1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX420 or the Kodak S-1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.